Skip to content

 Service area

-The Merrimack River valley around Concord carries design snow loads in the middle of the state's range (about 50 pounds per square foot in the southern tier to 120-plus in the mountains, per CRREL TR-02-6, which lists each town's value).
+The Merrimack River valley around Concord carries a design snow load of 70 pounds per square foot, the middle of a state range running from 50 on the Seacoast to 120 in the highest mountain townships, per the CRREL ground snow load report for New Hampshire, which lists each town's value.
 What the capital area gets in full measure is the freeze-thaw seesaw: January thaws and February refreezes that build ice dams on asphalt eaves and pry at every shingle lap.
 Standing seam turns that cycle into a non-event, which is the argument laid out on the standing seam page.

 Nearby areas